Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Additional real data analysis

 This, in our view, represents very good agreement on the whole, especially given that the two methods are entirely different in nature and worked with different time series on input.
-This result further enhances our confidence in the output of WEM.gSC(LD) for this dataset.
+This result further enhances our confidence in the output of WCM.gSa for this dataset.